 Sales tax, generally, is already included in the cost of items already deducted.
 For example, if you buy office supplies, you don't have to deduct the supplies and sales tax separately.

 If you pay general sales tax, it's usually a better idea to take the sales tax break if you had large purchases in the tax year.
 We would count purchases of automobiles, long trips, or weddings among those.

-In the end, it's always a good idea to calculate your deductions with the standard deduction and also an itemized deduction.
+In the end, it's always a good idea to track your tax deductions, and calculate it with the standard deduction as well as an itemized deduction.
 As a business owner, you are always better off finding the higher deduction.